travelping/freewtp/README.md

 ### Debugging / Tracing

-The smartcapwap kernel module defines a number of static ftrace events.
+The wtp capwap kernel module defines a number of static ftrace events.
 For a detailed guide on how to use those, see: https://www.kernel.org/doc/Documentation/trace/ftrace.txt

 A sample trace session might lock like this: